symbol/symbol-docs/source/guides/aggregate/signing-announced-aggregate-bonded-transactions.rst

 Cosigning aggregate bonded transactions
 #######################################

-How to cosign aggregate bonded transactions.
+Cosign `aggregate <aggregate-bonded>` transactions pending to be signed.

 *************
 Prerequisites
 *************

+This guide assumes that you have received an aggregate transaction.
-- Complete :doc:`creating an escrow contract<creating-an-escrow-contract-with-aggregate-bonded-transaction>` guide.
+You can follow the guide :doc:`creating an escrow contract<creating-an-escrow-contract-with-aggregate-bonded-transaction>` to announce an aggregate transaction.

 ************************************
 Method #01: Using the Desktop Wallet